Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Introduction

 and based on it the \emph{restricted centroid set}

-According to \cite{heinemann2022kantorovich}, any $(p,C)$-barycenter is finitely supported and its support is included in the restricted centroid set $\mathcal{C}_{KR}(J,p,C)$.
-This is critical, as it allows to restrict theoretical analysis as well as computational methods to the scenario all measures involved have finite support.
+According to \cite[Theorem 2.5]{heinemann2022kantorovich}, any $(p,C)$-barycenter is finitely supported, and its support is included in the restricted centroid set $\mathcal{C}_{KR}(J,p,C)$.
+This is critical, as it allows us to restrict theoretical analysis as well as computational methods to the scenario all measures involved have finite support.
+Moreover, it permits an additional degree of interpretability of the mass penalization parameter $C$ which might be of interest for specific applications.